statespacedev/statespace/readme.md

-## distributions
+## distributions and decisions

-of uncertainty, confidence, knowledge
+uncertainty, confidence, knowledge

 their evolution with various processes

 including acquisition of new information

-## decisions

-risk

-the cost of errors
+risk and the cost of errors

 ## studies